abhipsabasu/TextKVQA/README.md

 In train.py, in the main function, make find_string_ocr_simi = True, all other flags = False, and run train.py.

 ## Training
 In train.py, in the main function, make train = True, all other flags = False, and run train.py.
+Number of epochs is set to 10.
+For the current split of the data, it is enough to reach saturation.

 ## Model
 The model is written in mmt.py.
 The current model is the most successful model as mentioned in the report.